 In June 2016, ETI published its new Human Rights Due Diligence Framework.
 This document serves as a guide for companies to help manage and mitigate labour rights risks, and understand why engagement, negotiation and collaboration is the best way to succeed.
 It was developed through a collaborative approach with senior representatives of ETI’s tripartite membership group which includes trade unions, companies and NGO’s, and is closely aligned to ETI’s Base Code and Principles of Implementation, the UNGP’s, the OECD Guidelines for Multinational Enterprises, Shift’s UNGP Reporting Framework and other relevant human rights standards and guidelines.

 The Framework has been designed to set out a practical approach to conducting human rights due diligence with a focus on labour rights.
 The executive summary is also available in Spanish.
+We welcome any feedback on the framework - please complete our short survey.

 This Interpretive Guide, which focuses on the corporate responsibility to respect human rights was developed by OHCHR and in collaboration with the former UN Special Representative.
 It offers additional background explanation to the Guiding Principles to support a full understanding of their meaning and intent.
 It is designed to support the process of effective implementation.